OS-RSPS/blog/posts/example-post.md

 ---
 layout: post
 title:  "Example Post!"
-date: YYYY-MM-DD hh:mm:ss -0000 # Not sure where this is actually used
+date: 2023-04-20 12:01:00 # Not sure where this is actually used (If not this exact format site won't build!)
 permalink: /posts/example # OPTIONAL (Defaults to file path minus .md)
 ---